 In the state of Maryland, hospitals are allowed to sue patients over outstanding medical bills.
 And most of them do, even your friendly local community hospital that takes great pride in the "charity care" it provides to your community.
 From 2009-2018, Maryland hospitals sued 145,746 patients, with the median amount of those lawsuits being only $944.

-Nobody chooses to have medical debt, and hospitals should not be allowed to prey on patients in this way.
-Join the coalition in action this spring to end medical debt and protect thousands of Maryland families from predatory hospital practices!
+Nobody chooses to have medical debt, and Maryland hospitals should not be allowed to prey on patients in this way.
+The EMDMaryland coalition formed in late 2020 to fight these predatory hospital practices.

 Contact: Brig Dumais, 1199SEIU United Healthcare Workers East, firstname.lastname@example.org